DistributeGames/DistributeGames.com-SDK/README.md

 </code></pre>

 # STEP 3:
-Now you can upload the game, Go to Game Management > My games > Select you game > Drop file to upload.
+Now you can upload the game (Root folder of .ZIP file must include index.html and game files) Go to Game Management > My games > Select you game > Drop file to upload.

 # STEP 4:
 Verify SDK by click on button "Verify Game".
 This shows you that you have correctly done integration and ready to publish.